ibm-cloud-docs/power-iaas/faq.md

 You can apply affinity and anti-affinity policies to both VMs and volumes.
 VM affinity and anti-affinity rules allow you to spread a group of VMs across different hosts or keep them on a specific host.

-Volume affinity allows you to control the placement of a new volume in a particular storage provider based on an existing volume.
+Volume affinity allows you to control the placement of a new volume into (or out from) a particular storage provider based on an existing volume.
 When you set an affinity policy for a new storage volume, the volume is created within the same storage provider as an existing volume.
 With an anti-affinity policy, the new volume is created in a different storage provider as an existing volume.

 The {{site.data.keyword.powerSys_notm}} offering has only one service provider in the WDC and DAL colos.
 As a result, neither one of the affinity policies have an effect.
 However, the FRA colo uses a separate service provider for each storage pool.
 In this case, the affinity volume storage type does not have to match the original volume type.